robgraves/crapsgame/README.md

 data/graphics/graphics.py - ASCII art for game

-data/sounds/diceroll.mp3 - sound effect for dice rolls
+data/sounds/diceroll.wav - sound effect for dice rolls

-data/sounds/aww.mp3 - sound effect for shooter losing
+data/sounds/aww.wav - sound effect for shooter losing

 data/sounds/applause.wav - sound effect for shooter winning

-data/sounds/claps.mp3 - sound effect for shooter winning
+data/sounds/claps.wav - sound effect for shooter winning

 data/sounds/winsound.wav - sound effect for any other bet winning

-data/sounds/chips.mp3 - sound effect for any other bet winning
+data/sounds/chips.wav - sound effect for any other bet winning

+07/11/2023

+Adapted the craps game to work in Windows.
+To do this effectively, I had to convert all sound files into WAV files, no big deal.

 01/20/2023